 Making the Gochujang.

 I’ve made 3 clay pot dishes using my gochujang.
 They tasted great and without gluten.
 My gochujang was a little more on the sweet side than spicy.
-When I make this again next time, I will increase the amount of of chili powder.
-At some point if I continue to be interested in Korean cooking, I may ferment my own gochujang.
-Note that the Maangchi tutorial is not gluten free, so the recipe would need to adjusted.
+When I make this again next time, I will increase the amount of chili powder.
+At some point, if I continue to be interested in Korean cooking, I may ferment my gochujang.
+Note that the Maangchi tutorial is not gluten-free, so the recipe would need to be adjusted.

 UPDATE November 2013: There now exists a commercially available GF gochujang.